AlexMercedCoder/DartShelfTemplateMerced/readme.md

 - server.dart: the entry file that kick starts the server

+- cors.dart: The cors header, add this into your responses like in the existing routes

 - controllers: folder for holding routers, HomeController has the main router and you can following the patter display by TestController to mount additonal routers.

 ## Deployment to Heroku using Heroku CLI